Arcade Processes for Informed Martingale Interpolation: Introduction

-In the fourth section, we introduce the {\it filtered arcade martingales} (FAMs).
-A FAM is defined as the conditional expectation of the final target random variable, given the information generated by a RAP and, hence, inherits the filtering framework of the information-based approach that appears in \cite{BHM1},\cite{BHM2}: the signal is the final target random variable and it can only be observed through a noisy version, the RAP.
-FAMs are tractable, thanks to the nearly-Markov property enjoyed by the underlying RAPs, and can be simulated using Bayes formula.
-Applying Itô's lemma, we derive the stochastic differential equation satisfied by a FAM, which reveals the structure of the underlying innovations process that is adapted to the filtration generated by the respective RAP.
-Finally, we introduce the {\it information-based martingale optimal transport} (IB-MOT) problem, a similar problem to martingale optimal transport, that incorporates noise in the optimization process, inspired by the entropic regularization of optimal transport and Schrödinger's problem.
-IB-MOT selects the martingale coupling that maximizes the expectation of the cumulative weighted squared error between a target random variable and its associated FAM, for a given RAP.
+In the fourth section, we introduce the filtered arcade martingales (FAMs).
+A FAM is defined by the conditional expectation of the final target random variable, given the information generated by a RAP and, hence, inherits the filtering framework of the information-based approach that appears in \cite{Macrina}, \cite{BHM1}, \cite{BHM2}: the signal is the final target random variable and can only be observed through a noisy process, the RAP.
+FAMs are tractable, thanks to the conditionally-Markov property enjoyed by the underlying RAPs, and can be simulated using Bayes' formula.
+Applying Itô's formula, we derive the stochastic differential equation satisfied by a FAM, which reveals the structure of the underlying innovations process that is adapted to the filtration generated by the associated RAP.
+The same ideas are applied to introduce the {\it filtered arcade reverse-martingales} (FARMs), constructed using reverse-filtrations of RAPs.
+Finally, as an application of this theory, we briefly discuss a similar problem to martingale optimal transport that incorporates noise in the optimisation process, inspired by the entropic regularisation of optimal transport and Schrödinger's problem.
+This approach selects the martingale coupling that maximises the expectation of the cumulative cost in time between a target random variable and its associated FAM, for a given RAP.